ayakovlenko/dirigent/README.md

 _ChatGPT-generated readme_

+The term "dirigent" is derived from the Latin word "dirigere," which means "to guide" or "to direct".
+In music, a "dirigent" is another term for a conductor, the individual who guides and directs an orchestra or choir during a performance.
+They ensure that all parts of the ensemble play together in harmony, keeping to the correct tempo and dynamics, and making sure each section comes in or stops at the right times.

+This tool is a system that orchestrates the execution of a series of steps or operations, ensuring they are performed in the correct sequence.
+Just like a musical conductor, it manages the flow and progression of state through a series of transformations (steps), and makes sure each step receives the correct input (the current state) and passes its output (the new state) to the next step in sequence.

+---

-The provided code is written in TypeScript, a statically typed superset of JavaScript.
+The provided code is written in TypeScript.
 This code defines a series of constructs related to the concept of a 'Step', which is an operation that transforms a state `S` in some way.

 Here's a detailed breakdown: